 Tackle the problem from all angles

-Perhaps the biggest takeaway from this debate is that we'd be wise to not put all of our eggs in one basket.
-The pressing urgency of climate change means that we have no choice but to massively ramp up the production of clean energy.
+Perhaps the biggest takeaway from this debate is that we'd be wise to not put all our eggs in one basket.
+The pressing urgency of climate change means we have no choice but to massively ramp up the production of clean energy.
 Alongside that effort, investing in sophisticated technology for both better energy storage and distribution would seem like a no-brainer.
 And conservation and efficiency should be priorities for developed and emerging economies alike.

 At the time of this writing, hundreds of thousands of people are without power right now in Pennsylvania.
 The whole Northeast has been going through cold like we haven't felt for years.
 If anyone ever needed a lesson in why we should stop building glass towers and why we should be building to far higher standards of insulation, this has been it.
 The people who are living in Passive Houses are sitting pretty while everyone might freeze in the dark.

 Smart homes are great.
 But deploy 'dumb' solutions first.

 From caulking baseboards in a historic home to building new buildings that require almost no heating, strategies for increasing resilience can be applied anywhere.
 Used alongside cutting-edge solutions like LED lighting and solar PV, they can increase efficiency and reliability when the grid is operating, and guard against disaster if and when it does go down.

 What our future energy supply will look like seems decidedly uncertain.
 But what we need to do to shape it seems utterly clear.